 Founded in 1993, ISHCMC has been offering the well-rounded and expat-friendly IB programme since 1998.
-As a full IB World School, ISHCMC offers the Primary Years Programme (PYP) for students aged four to 10 years, Middle Years Programme (MYP) for students 11-16 years, and the Diploma Programme (IBDP) for students 16-19 years across its two campuses.
-Although there are several international schools in Vietnam that offer a part of the IB programme, ISHCMC is one of only four schools in Vietnam to offer all three IB programmes, and is one of two in Ho Chi Minh City (the other is European International School); this means it can offer students a seamless learning journey that works towards the IBDP.
+As a full IB World School, ISHCMC offers the Primary Years Programme (PYP) for students aged 4 to 10 years, Middle Years Programme (MYP) for students 11 – 16 years, and the Diploma Programme (IBDP) for students 17 – 19 years across its two campuses.
+Although there are several international schools in Vietnam that offer a part of the IB programme, ISHCMC is one of only four schools in Vietnam to offer all three IB programmes, and is one of two in Ho Chi Minh City; this means it can offer students a seamless learning journey that works towards the IBDP.

-ISHCMC is part of the international Cognita group of schools, which has headquarters in the UK and educates 15,000 pupils in 50 schools worldwide, including several across South East Asia.
+ISHCMC is part of the international Cognita Schools Group, which has headquarters in the UK with 70 schools worldwide, including several across South East Asia.
 As well as enjoying the benefits of being part of a global education group (such as exchange visits), ISHCMC works in partnership with other Cognita schools in Vietnam – International School of Saigon Pearl and International School Ho Chi Minh City, American Academy – to offer students inter-school visits and sports tournaments.

-As the name suggest, ISHCMC is an international school with more than 50 nationalities of student.
-It is also a very typical IB school in the sense that it offers a broad education that’s not tied to any country, a wide breadth of subjects, and a curriculum that develops inquiring, knowledgeable and caring young people.
-Head teacher Adrian Watts, who has previously worked at IB schools including the New International School of Thailand (NIST) in Bangkok and the International College of Spain in Madrid, says,
+As the name suggest, ISHCMC is an international school with students of more than 50 nationalities.
+It is also an innovative IB school in the sense that it offers a progressive approach to education and a curriculum that develops inquiring, knowledgeable, and caring young people.

 Here’s a school that promises to help students reach their “full potential and become independent and self-reliant individuals” with its mindfulness classes, programmes in the arts and sports, outdoor trips, and leadership opportunities.

-The ISHCMC curriculum at the now standalone primary school is based on the IB’s Primary Years Programme for students aged three to 11 years.
-From nursery through to Grade 5, this learner-centred and inquiry-based programme covers English, maths, social studies, science, and information and communication technology.
-There are specialist lessons in PE, the arts, music and world languages (Grade 1 and above).
+The ISHCMC curriculum at the now standalone primary school is based on the IB’s Primary Years Programme for students aged 3 to 11 years.
+This learner-centred and inquiry-based programme covers English, maths, social studies, science, and information and communication technology.
+There are specialist lessons in PE, the arts, music, and world languages.

 The school says,